cytoscape/py4cytoscape/doc/concepts.rst

   system is inaccessible to the Cytoscape running on your workstation, there is no path the workflow can pass to make Cytoscape read or write those files.

-Sandboxing solves these by defining a dedicated folder on the Cytoscape workstation (in the user's ``CytoscapeConfiguration/filetransfer`` folder); files read and written by Cytoscape are all contained with the folder (aka sandbox).
+Sandboxing solves these problems by defining a dedicated folder on the Cytoscape workstation (in the user's ``CytoscapeConfiguration/filetransfer`` folder); files read and written by Cytoscape are all contained with the folder (aka sandbox).
 Sandboxing functions allow files to be transferred